kube-green/kube-green.github.io/docs/install.md

 #### RBAC

-At the moment, kube-green is released with a ClusterRole that allows to manage all resources in all namespaces.
+kube-green is released with a ClusterRole that allows to manage all resources in all namespaces.
 If you want to restrict the access to specific resources, you can change the ClusterRole in the file [role.yaml](https://github.com/kube-green/kube-green/blob/main/config/rbac/role.yaml) accordingly.

 ### Deploy